elcortez/nand2tetris/projects/09/Strat.md

 ## 5. Make the zombie move legs
 ## 6. Make the zombie move always towards the hero
 ## 7. Make the zombie attack the hero when in physical contact : instant death
-## 8. Make the hero shoot with his gun : make a bullet go out
+## 8. Make the hero shoot with his gun : make a bullet go out in the correct direction
 ## 9. Make the bullet kill the zombie if it touches it
 ## 10. Make lots of zombies